Kost Levytsky

-Kost Levytsky (Кость Антонович Левицький; 18 November 1859 – 12 November 1941) was a Ukrainian politician.
-He was a founder of the Ukrainian National Democratic movement and the leader of the State Representative Body of the Ukrainian government declared on June 30, 1941.
+Kost Antonovych Levytsky (Кость Антонович Левицький; 18 November 1859 – 12 November 1941) was a Ukrainian politician.
+He was a leader of the Ukrainian National Democratic Alliance in the Second Polish Republic and the head of the Council of Seniors of a self-proclaimed Ukrainian government which was declared on 30 June 1941 during the German invasion of the Soviet Union.

 Biography

-Levytsky was born on November 18, 1859 in the settlement of Tysmenytsia of today's Ivano-Frankivsk Oblast into the family of a Greek Catholic priest.
+Levytsky was born on November 18, 1859, in the settlement of Tysmenytsia of today's Ivano-Frankivsk Oblast into the family of a Greek Catholic priest.
 He was the oldest child of Rev. Antin Levytsky (b. ab.
 1832 - d.
 1909), who was in particular the priest in Nyzhniv and Constancia Kozorowska Levytska (b. ab.
 1843 - d.
 17 Feb.
 1900).
 After finishing the Stanislaviv gymnasium he studied at Law faculties of Lviv and Vienna Universities.
 In 1884 he was awarded the Doctor's degree in law, and in 1890 opened the barrister's office in Lviv.

 Kost Levytsky took active part in public and political life in his student years, he was one of the leaders of Academic Fraternity, the Circle of Law.
 From the first years of his barrister's practice K. Levytsky was a practical advocate of the rights and freedoms of people.
 He united his professional activity with that in the sphere of Ukrainian enterprises, he was a co-founder and leading figure in the economic associations Zorya, People's trade, Dniester, Province Credit Union.
 At the same time he was a well-known scientist in law, translated foreign laws into Ukrainian, worked with Ukrainian law terminology; he had published German-Ukrainian Law Dictionary, a series of popular works in law for the broad circles of Galician people, founded such professional editions as Chasopys pravnycha (Law periodical) and Zhyttia i pravo (Life and Law) and was their editor.